y-pleim/MonteCarlo/docs/getting_started.rst

  # Compute energy
  energy = ham.compute_energy(spins)

+ # Compute magnetization
+ magnetization = spins.compute_magnetization()

  print("Spin configuration:", spins)
  print("Energy:", round(energy,1))
+ print("Magnetization:", magnetization)

 This should produce the following output:
 ::

  Spin configuration: 0, 1, 1, 1, 0, 1.
  Energy: -1.8
+ Magnetization: 2

 Generating a random spin configuration and additional functions
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 The following example demonstrates how to create and print a random spin configuration with N=8 sites.
-The functionality of the n_sites method is also demonstrated.
+The functionality of the n_sites and set_site methods are also demonstrated.
 ::

  import montecarlo